The University of Washington Sleep Medicine Fellowship Program offers an ACGME accredited clinical fellowship.

 The sleep fellow's clinical training experiences will include general sleep clinics, inpatient sleep medicine consultation, supervised sleep study interpretation, training in technical aspects of polysomnography and polysomnography scoring, sleep-otolaryngology clinics, sleep dentistry clinics, cognitive behavioral therapy for insomnia, sleep research, and pediatric sleep medicine (clinics and polysomnographic interpretation).

-The fellowship offers two separate training tracks with differing focus on pediatric populations:
+The fellowship offers three separate training tracks with differing focuses:

-- General Seep Medicine Track (provides 15% of training in pediatric populations, 2 positions)
+- General Seep Medicine Track (provides training in both adult and pediatric populations)

-- Create a safe, supportive, and inclusive training environment that values diversity and tolerance.
+- Provide a safe, supportive, and diverse training environment